 In general, ACLs that allow for more fish to be landed can result in increased positive economic effects if harvest increases without notable effects on the stock of a species.
 The ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the ACL is exceeded, thereby potentially triggering AMs such as harvest closures or other restrictive measure.
-In the case of greater amberjack, the revised total ACL in Action 2 would be constraining on harvest for the recreational sector but not for the commercial sector and is projected to reduce landings of greater amberjack as well as associated economic benefits for the recreational sector.
+In the case of greater amberjack, the revised total ACL in Action 2 would be constraining on harvest for the recreational sector but not for the commercial sector and is projected to reduce landings of greater amberjack as well as associated economic benefits for the recreational sector but increase landings of greater amberjack as well as associated economic benefits for the commercial sector.
 The net benefits of the action would be positive in the initial year of implementation but negative in subsequent years due to a decreasing total ACL over time.
 When examining sector allocations of the revised total ACL (Action 3), the revised sector allocations for greater amberjack would comparatively decrease net economic benefits for the commercial sector, increased net economic benefits for the recreational sector, and result in a net increase in total net economic benefits.